 Raising the Participation Age (RPA)

 This doesn’t mean that young people must stay in school and it doesn’t mean young people can’t get a job.
-Young people can still leave school at the end of Year 11, however they must continue to participate in some form of learning until at least their 18th Birthday.
+Young people can still leave school at the end of Year 11, however they must continue to participate in some form of education or training until at least their 18th Birthday.

 So what are the options?